2nd RAID Science Planning Workshop, 2024

 Cost: No registration fee.
 Most meals will be provided to all participants during the Workshop.
 Rooms in the Workshop hotel will be available at a discounted rate (participants to pay all room charges on their own).
 Travel support is available for 15 Early Career participants (by application).
 Preference will be given to young and under-represented investigators.

 Workshop goals — RAID is a multi- and inter-disciplinary research tool.
-To utilize its full capacity, we will discuss:
+To utilize its full capacity, we will discuss how to:

 (1) rejuvenate & grow scientific user community for RAID;